Skip to main content

 • You can use either /settings/account-api-tokens or /settings/api-tokens

-• The token must have Collector Create/Read/Update permissions granted
+• The token must have Collector Create/Read/Update/Delete permissions granted Set kubernetes collector permissions

 Installation